Take Action Mon Valley Demands Answers After 2 Incidents Involving Police Officers In Homestead

 “There’s a disconnect to a degree.
 But as far as I was concerned, there wasn’t a case until we heard this group was coming,” Homestead Mayor Betty Esper said.

-The chief was suspended for several days, but the community action group said more must be done.MORE NEWS: Fallen Branch Kills Hiker At Mohican State Park In Ohio
+The chief was suspended for several days, but the community action group said more must be done.MORE NEWS: Allegheny Health Network Expected To Unveil Plans For New Medical Center In North Fayette

 The solicitor for the borough said he wants to get his hands on the complaints about these cases to present the information to the council on Thursday.